 Not all social enterprise projects require monetary investment.

-Your business can invest its social responsibility in different ways including;
+Any business can invest its social responsibility in different ways including;

 by giving work experience opportunities;

-by assisting new employees gain nationally accredited qualifications while working;
+by assisting new employees gain nationally accredited qualifications while working; or

 by sponsoring a particular project in the community.